 Value of goods produced and consumed within the households, less expenses incurred in production.
-Inclusion of this item is particularly important in countries where subsistence agriculture is significant (Canberra Group Report 2001: 120).
+Inclusion of this item is particularly important in countries where subsistence agriculture is significant (Canberra Group Report, 2001, p.120).

-Appendix A: Codebook
+Appendix A: Deriving simplified categorical variables